Coping With Cliques

 Some friendship groups seem pretty flexible and welcome people to join in.
 Others seem much more restricted, though.
 People in these groups make it clear that not just anyone can be part of their crowd.
 That type of restricted group is sometimes called a clique.

 What's the Deal With Cliques?

 Cliques are tight groups that usually have a strict code of membership and ways to act.
 Instead of being centered on shared values and beliefs, many cliques tend to focus on maintaining their status and popularity.
-For instance, a certain clique may try to make it seem like the people in the clique are "better" than those outside, or that their clique is higher status than another clique.
+For instance, a clique may try to make it seem like the people in it are "better" than those outside, or that their clique is higher status than another clique.

 People in cliques sometimes use their power to hurt others on purpose, either by excluding them, being mean, or both.
 Sometimes they might insult people by trying to "fix" them or give them "makeovers."
-Sometimes it becomes more serious and someone outside the group is targeted or victimized for being, looking, or acting different.
+Other times it becomes more serious and someone outside the group is targeted or victimized for being, looking, or acting different.

-Unlike regular groups of friends, where members are free to socialize with others outside the group, people in cliques do everything together.
+Unlike regular groups of friends, where members are free to socialize with others outside the group, people in cliques often do everything together.
 They sit together in class, go to the mall together after school — and they only do stuff with other clique members or people they decide are "cool."